 In 2020, GEUS Bulletin added map descriptions as a new content type.
 These are single-issue works, consisting of a peer-reviewed descriptive text to accompany maps, typically produced by GEUS-affiliated scientists.
 This content type replaces the former series, Geological Survey of Denmark and Greenland Map Series (2004–2019).

-The following former series will be available online soon:
+The following former series will be available soon at geusjournals.org: